 In some cases though, that stat will be behind a form or shared in a format that’s less user-friendly than your post, which will make linking back to your blog post the better choice for their readers.
 This is especially true if you find a way to add value, such as with the helpful graphics HelpScout included in their statistics roundup.

 You know what happens when a person or company receives notice that they’ve won an award?
-In most cases at least, they want to publicize it.
-They may write about it on their blog, send out a press release, or promote their win on all their social media channels – in short, send a bunch of links and promotion back to the source.
+In most cases, they want to publicize it.
+They may write about it on their blog, send out a press release, or promote their win on all their social media channels – in short, they send a bunch of links and promotion back to the source.

 To be clear, well known brands or awards are more likely to get that response, but even little known brands or blogs that create awards can get a similar reaction, simply because people like getting awards.
 It gives them something to brag about and point to as evidence that they’re doing well.